From the first fruitières of the 13th century to today, the spirit of collaboration lives on in the heart of every cheese.

 Fun Facts: Shapes and Traditions

-Did you know that while the majority of cheeses, like Comté, are convex, only two, Beaufort and Abondance, are concave?
+Did you know that some cheeses, like Beaufort, are convex, while others, such as Abondance, are concave?
 This design, rooted in history, allowed for easier transport across mountains using ropes and mulebacks.
 These subtle details reflect the ingenuity of past cheese-makers and their adaptation to their environment.

 Right Menu Icon